 The number of fontstacks paired with the density of text per zoom on your map can significantly slow down your map’s load time, especially when using multilingual labels.
 This is because dense multilingual text, at any set zoom level, will increase rendering time.

-Here are some tips to minimize your map’s rendering time:
+Here are some tips to decrease your map’s rendering time: